pgtipping/Synthalyst/memory-bank/activeContext.md

 - Begin implementation of the integrated HR toolkit, starting with the competency data layer
 - Design and implement the organizational reference data schema
 - Create seed data for common job levels, families, and competency categories
+- Implement competency extraction and standardization in the JD Developer
+- Add "Save Competencies" feature for premium users in JD Developer

 ## Active Decisions